This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.0.0!

 1. Visit AEM author - Sites admin page - We.Retail United States

-4. On the next screen (Scope) click on the thumbnail of the /content/we-retail/us item which will reveal the Include Children option
+• Click the thumbnail of the /content/we-retail/us item to reveal the Include Children option.

 In the background, AEM sends the published content to the StreamX Service Mesh, which feeds data to the search service.